Al-Alim

 Al-Alim العليم

 It wasn’t me!
-The cat was near that small guitar when I left the room and the next thing I hear is a big bang.
+The cat was near that small guitar when I left the room and the next thing I heard was, bang!
 I was in the bathroom, and I went back to see what happened.
-The cat run away to the balcony and there was your guitar, on the floor, broken in two.I am sorry!
+The cat run away to the balcony and there was your guitar, on the floor, broken in two.
+I am sorry!
 I’m so sorry!
-That’s what the teenage girl said when he came back from a ride in the Colombian city.
+That’s what the teenage girl said to him when he came back from a ride in the Colombian city.

 It wasn’t a guitar.
 And it wasn’t the cat.
 The cavaquinho is useless now.
 It fell or perhaps it was a change on temperature or humidity in this weird weather.
 A long crack on the soundboard and the neck removed from the body.
 It is a sad view.
 That cavaco was traveling with him during months.
 It was the perfect instrument to carry in a bicycle.
 Small, light, flexible.
 He could play all type of melodies and he could also accompany local musicians.
 Everybody liked its percussion-type quality when strummed it.
-But it is done now.
+But now it is over.

 I will pray for you.
 And you, the girl says looking at him, you should put yourself in God’s hands.
 God hands?
 He’s furious.
 What do you mean?
 Does He have hands?
 What for?
 He needs nothing, right?
 He doesn’t need any hands either.
 I mean, she insists, you should just control yourself and ask God for a new guitar.
 It’s not a guitar, whatever.